Facts and Figures about Refugees

 Find out about asylum in the UK.

 Statelessness refers to the condition of an individual who is not considered a national by any state.
 Although stateless people may sometimes also be refugees, the two categories are distinct and both groups are of concern to UNHCR.

 It’s almost impossible to determine the true number of stateless people.
-UNHCR estimates that statelessness affected up to 12 million people by the beginning of 2012.
-However, official data from governments puts the number at 3.5 million stateless individuals in 64 countries.
+UNHCR estimates that statelessness affected up to at least 10 million people by the end of 2012.
+However, data captured by governments and communicated to UNHCR were limited to 3.3 million stateless individuals in 72 countries.

 Annual budget figures are compiled by the Donor Relations and Resource Mobilisation service, while the Division of Human Resources Management keeps details on personnel.

 UNHCR regular staff members: 6,696